BCDA-APS/use_bluesky/lessons/lesson7.md

        [ 0.00000000e+00,  0.00000000e+00,  4.07999046e+00]]), reflections=[])
 ```

-The diffractometer support maintains a list of all defined samples
+The diffractometer support maintains a dictionary of all defined samples
 (`fourc.calc._samples`).
 The `fourc.calc.sample` symbol points
 to one of these.
 Let's illustrate by creating a new
 sample `orthorhombic`: